 - Checks returned for Insufficient Funds (NSF) will be charged a $25.00 service fee.
 If the check is returned a second time, the check will be turned over to the Prosecuting Attorney.

 Remittances must be postmarked no later than the due date (either the 20th for the discount or the last day of the month for full remittance).
 Businesses should be aware that the due date may fall on a weekend or holiday.
 Mail the remittance earlier than the due date in order to take the discount or avoid late fees.

-The North Little Rock Advertising and Promotion Commission offers three different options for remitting collected taxes: remit online, remit by mail and remit in person.
+The North Little Rock Advertising and Promotion Commission offers three different options for remitting collected taxes: remit online and remit by mail.